History of Nahuatl: Neonahua period

-Three hundred years later, when the Toltec-Chichimecs (recognized by sources as "Nahua-Chichimecs") arrived in the center of present-day Mexico, the city of "Tollan" (today Tula) was founded again, sharing power with the Nonohualcas.
-In this way, the Toltec-Chichimecs they were the only Neonahuas to reach the Huasteca region, cornering the Paleonahua and developing a mixture of Paleonahua and Neonahua, which is why the communities of "T variant" speakers are surrounded by those of "TL variant".
+Three hundred years later, when the Toltec-Chichimecs (recognized by sources as "Nahua-Chichimecs") arrived in the center of present-day Mexico, the city of "Tollan" (today Tula) was founded again, sharing power with the Nonoalca.
+The Toltec-Chichimecs were the only Neonahuas to reach the Huasteca region, cornering the Paleonahua and developing a mixture of Paleonahua and Neonahua, which is why the communities of "T variant" speakers are surrounded by those of "TL variant".

 It is at this time that Nahuatl acquires political relevance.
-In the Central Altiplano, on the other hand, there was a large number of Neonahua peoples in expansion, such as the Teochichimecs (later known as Tlaxcaltecs, who expelled the Olmeca-Xicalancas), the Xochimilcas, the Tepanecs (with their capital in Azcapotzalco, who originally spoke a variant of Otomi) and the Acolhuas of Texcoco (who adopted it in the 14th century), among others.
+In the Central Altiplano, on the other hand, there was a large number of Neonahua peoples in expansion, such as the Teochichimecs (later known as Tlaxcaltecs, who expelled the Olmeca-Xicalancas), the Xochimilca, the Tepanecs (with their capital in Azcapotzalco, who originally spoke a variant of Otomi) and the Acolhuas of Texcoco (who adopted it in the 14th century), among others.
 Archaeological investigations have revealed that Azcapotzalco was inhabited since the classical period (around the year 600) and related to Teotihuacans in culture and language, as it is known that they still spoke an Otomi language in the fourteenth century despite the fact that Nahuatl was already the lingua franca from 1272.

 The last Neonahuas to arrive in the region were the Aztecs.
 By then, the Tepanecs controlled the region through a triple alliance government since 1047 (according to Chimalpahin) between Azcapotzalco, Colhuacan and Coatlichan, the latter being replaced in 1370 by Texcoco (according to Alva Ixtlilxochitl).
 At this time, the sacred poems of the Manuscripts of Cuauhtitlan and Coatlichan were written.
 Likewise, the Twenty Poems collected by Sahagún and the poems found in the Historia Tolteca-Chichimeca date from the archaic era.

 In the Tepanec War, the Tenochcas, supported by the Acolhuas, Huexotzinco and Tlaxcala, conquered Azcapotzalco in 1428.
 They also subdued Tlacopan and other Tepanecs, finally defeating them in Coyoacan in 1430.
 The Tenochcas, having gained their independence, established the Triple Alliance between Mexico-Tenochtitlan, Texcoco and Tlacopan, beginning the classical period of the language.

-Neonahua characteristics

-The features that stand out and that can still be found today in variants derived from Neonahua are: